segabl/pd2-sh-complements/README.md

 - Saw Massacre
   - Basic
-    - Reduced wear 50% → 95%
+    - Reduced wear 50% → 90%
+  - Ace
+    - Panic chance 50% → 75%

 *Saw Massacre is a useless skill and 50% reduced wear is not enough to make the saw a viable weapon against enemies.*
-*Decreasing the wear further will make it more viable at least in some cases.*
+*Decreasing the wear further and increasing the panic chance will make it more viable at least in some cases.*

 ### Technician